CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Experiments

 \section{Experiments}

-This section first demonstrates the evaluation results on two different settings: 1) robustness to corruptions, and 2) domain adaptation on digits.
-Then, we present an in-depth analysis on our method by conducting ablation studies and providing visualizations of the representation space.
-For corruption datasets, we evaluate models on CIFAR10-C, CIFAR100-C, TinyImageNet-C, and ImageNet-C~\cite{corruption} datasets. urthermore, we measure the adaptation errors on the Office-Home~\cite{officehome} and digit datasets (\textit{i.e.,} training a model on SVHN~\cite{svhn} and validating it on MNIST~\cite{mnist} / MNIST-M~\cite{mnistm} / USPS~\cite{usps} datasets).
+This section first demonstrates evaluation results in two different settings: 1) robustness to corruptions, and 2) domain adaptation beyond image corruptions.
+Then, we present in-depth analyses of our method by conducting ablation studies and providing visualizations of the representation space.

+\textbf{Baselines} For evaluations, we consider the following baselines in our experiments: no adaptation (Source), test-time normalization (BN)~\cite{norm}, pseudo label (PL)~\cite{pl}, test-time training (TTT)~\cite{ttt}, test-time entropy minimization (TENT)~\cite{tent}, efficient anti-forgetting test-time adaptation (EATA)~\cite{eata}, constrastive test-time-adaptation (AdaContrast)~\cite{adacontrast}, test-time template adjuster (T3A)~\cite{t3a}, marginal entropy minimization with one test-point (MEMO)~\cite{memo}, feature restoration (FR-Online)~\cite{bufr}, test-time feature alignment (TFA-Online)~\cite{ttt++}, and test-time training++ (TTT++-Online)~\cite{ttt++}\footnote{Online adaptation denotes predicting incoming test samples immediately, while offline adaptation predicts the test samples after several iterations of the entire test data.}.
+For fair comparisons, we note that FR-Online, TFA-Online, TTT++-Online, and CAFA store the training statistics before deployment for test-time adaptation while others do not require such a step.
+Further details about the baselines can be found in the supplementary materials.

+\textbf{Implementation details} We adopt the ResNet50~\cite{resnet} for our main experiments except for Table~\ref{tab:cifar10_R26}.
+For the test-time adaptation, we set the batch size as 200 and utilize the Adam~\cite{adam} optimizer with a learning rate of 0.001 for adaptation.
+For ImageNet-C experiments, we adopt a batch size of 64, and we set a learning rate to 0.0025 for CAFA and 0.00025 for others with SGD optimizer.
+Note that we only optimize the modulation parameters $\gamma, \beta$ in batch normalization layers, following Wang \textit{et al.}~\cite{tent}.